echumley/FOSS-Authentication-Stack/README.md

    - Leverage SSSD (System Security Services Daemon) on Linux machines to enforce centralized authentication and manage sudoers, group memberships, and access control.
    - Ansible can be used to enforce configuration policies across your Linux machines.

-5️⃣ **Logging & Monitoring**
-   - Use a centralized log server (e.g., Graylog or ELK Stack) to collect and monitor authentication events, failed login attempts, and other critical security logs.
-   - Ensure that all FreeIPA, Keycloak, and Linux system logs are sent to a central log server for monitoring and auditing.

 ---

 ## Key Features: